d4v1-sudo/flask-json-api/README.md

-# Flask JSON API Repository
+# 🌐🐍 - Flask JSON api using Python

 This repository contains a simple Flask application for creating an API that handles JSON data.
 It also includes three Python scripts for interacting with the API.